In 2022, tuition for full-time students at Sacred Heart University was $46,310 a year.

-Sacred Heart University is a private, religious institution, so it has the same tuition for residents of Connecticut as it does for residents from other states.
+Sacred Heart University is a private, religious institution, so it has the same tuition for students from Connecticut as it does for students who live in other states.

 Sacred Heart University has the same tuition for international students as for those from out of state.